AdobeDocs/experience-manager-64.en/help/communities/using/analytics.md

 * [file library](../../communities/using/file-library.md)
 * [calendar](../../communities/using/calendar.md)

 This section of the documentation describes how to connect an Analytics report suite with Communities features.
-The basic steps are :
+The basic steps are:

 1. [Replicate the crypto key](#replicate-the-crypto-key) to ensure encryption/decryption occurs correctly on all AEM instances
 1. Prepare an Adobe Analytics [report suite](#adobe-analytics-report-suite-for-video-reporting)